 Mt.
-Baker Imaging is the only ACR Designated Lung Cancer Screening Center in Whatcom, Skagit, and Snohomish counties.
+Baker Imaging is the only ACR Designated Lung Cancer Screening Center in Whatcom county.
 The ACR Lung Cancer Screening Center Designation distinguishes Mt.
 Baker Imaging as a provider of safe, effective diagnostic care for those considered high risk for lung cancer.

 Of all causes of death, lung cancer ranks second behind heart disease.
 According to the American Cancer Society, there are approximately 130,000 deaths per year in the US from lung cancer.
 More people die from lung cancer than from breast, colon, and prostate cancer combined.
 Smoking is by far the most significant risk factor for lung cancer.
 A landmark study published in the New England Journal of Medicine demonstrated a 20% decrease in deaths from lung cancer in high risk patients who were screened by CT versus those screened by chest x-ray.